jrengdahl/HowTo/Xilinx ISE/README.txt

 You will need libusb-dev installed: "sudo apt install libusb-dev".
 Depending on where you cloned it from, the working directory is called usb-driver (original), or xilinx-usb-driver (mirrors).
 Go into that directory and type "make".
 There may be a couple innocuous warnings.
-I copied libusb-driver.so to my ~/bin directory.
+When it is finished copy libusb-driver.so to your ~/bin directory.

 I use the following scripts to start ise and impact.
 The first is called "ise" and is located in my bin directory: